laurieskelly/srccon-data/2014/transcripts/Session_08_Hitchhikers_Guide_to_Datasets_fixed.md

 Is it actually called Landsat?

->&gt;JEFF: Yeah, I mean yeah, sure.
+JEFF: Yeah, I mean yeah, sure.
 Space, space pictures.

 RYAN: I think Jeff entered into a binding contract to write a guide on this.
 We talked about, is it NED?

->&gt;JEFF: Yeah, National Elevation Dataset.
+JEFF: Yeah, National Elevation Dataset.

 >&gt;Landsat's Twitter is awesome, too.

->&gt;DAVID: International Trade Centre trade map, it's trademap.org, and it's center with an "r-e," and the other one is USA Trade Online is the census database.
+DAVID: International Trade Centre trade map, it's trademap.org, and it's center with an "r-e," and the other one is USA Trade Online is the census database.

 RYAN: OK.
 All right, so those are the ones that people kind of talked about just now.
 So we have a few minutes left.
 What -- yeah?